 (Photo © NHM Wien, C. Rittmannsperger)

 Pity the poor lunar meteorite, Galb Inal.
-Minding your own business as a bit of moon rock and enjoying the view.
-Then some kind of impact event sends you off into space.
-Next thing you know you’re hurtling toward earth and dumped unceremoniously in the Mauritanian countryside.
+One moment you’re a bit of moon rock minding your own business and enjoying the (drab) view.
+The next, some kind of impact event sends you flying off into space.

-The meteorite split into two on impact, with one half now residing in the Meteorite Hall of the Natural History Museum.
 At almost 2kg, this is one of the largest pieces of lunar rock on display to the public.
-The museum has another eleven in its possession.
+(The museum has another eleven in its possession.)

 How to get to the meteorite

-Find your way to the Natural History Museum using the tips in the main article.
 Once inside, head right to find the geology section.
-The Meteorite gallery (Hall 5) contains hundreds of rarities and wonders from space, including the giant Knyahinya meteorite weighing almost 300kg.
+The Meteorite gallery (Hall 5) within contains hundreds of rarities and wonders from space, including the giant Knyahinya meteorite weighing almost 300kg and the Hraschina meteorite that started the collection back in the 18th century.

 Address: Burgring 7, 1010 Vienna